Leveraged Commentary and Data (LCD) is now part of PitchBook, a Morningstar company. Learn more here.

 As of 1998, however, the leveraged issuers, arrangers and investors adopted a “market flex” model, which figures heavily in how the sector operates today.
 Market Flex is detailed in the following section.

-Market-flex language, in a single stroke, pushed the loan syndication process, at least in the leveraged arena, across the Rubicon to a full-fledged capital markets exercise.
+Price-flex language, in a single stroke, pushed the loan syndication process, at least in the leveraged arena, across the Rubicon to a full-fledged capital markets exercise.

 Following the example above, if the loan is oversubscribed at LIBOR+250, the arranger may slice the spread further.
 Conversely, if it is undersubscribed, even at LIBOR+275, then the arranger may be forced to raise the spread to bring more money to the table.